Chronic Plaque Psoriasis Causes, Symptoms and Treatment

 - Second-tier agents include hydroxycarbamide, mycophenolate, sulfasalazine, azathioprine and leflunomide.

-- The disease is severe.
+- The plaque psoriasis is severe.

 - The psoriasis has not responded to standard systemic therapies including ciclosporin, methotrexate and PUVA, or the person is intolerant of, or has a contra-indication to, these treatments.